 Coronavirus (COVID-19) Information

 Multiple public health agencies in our region, including the state of Missouri, now view COVID-19 as endemic.
 This simply means that like the flu, we can expect it to be a common illness regularly found in our communities.
 In accordance with Board policy EBB on communicable diseases, North Kansas City Schools’ health protocols are guided by local health officials’ recommendations.
-As a result, we will update our COVID notification processes after the school year ends.

 Based on the advice of national and local health professionals, we are recommending that all eligible individuals consider receiving the vaccination as soon as possible.
 Click here for a list of convenient vaccination opportunities in our area.
 We recognize that vaccination is a personal decision to be made by each family individually for their children.
 Several of NKC Schools' partners are hosting clinics for all eligible ages now.
 Information will be shared about available opportunities here.
 Other local organizations are also providing vaccination for all ages.
 Interested families can visit vaccines.gov to find a vaccine event nearby.